debezium/debezium-examples/ai-rag/README.md

-# Retrieval Augmented Generation wit Debezium
+# Retrieval Augmented Generation with Debezium

 This demo shows how Debezium Server could be used to implement RAG in an application.